Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 $$(b \lor c) \land (\lnot c \lor d) \land (a \lor b \lor e) \land (d \lor b)$$

-In this case $b$ appears only in positive form, then assigning $b = true$ no other clause will be "penalized", therefore delete all the other clauses where $b$ is included.
+In this case, $b$ appears only in positive form, then assigning $b = true$ no other clause will be "penalized", therefore delete all the other clauses where $b$ is included.

 In other words: if $b$ doesn't appear in negative form inside the formula $F$, assigning $b = true$, the satisfability